Public cloud winners take all

 It’s earnings season for the public cloud vendors and the chatter over who’s winning is heating up.

-Microsoft was first, reporting 64 percent growth on a base that no one outside of Microsoft seems to know (though Forrester is projecting $10 to $11 billion in 2019).
+Microsoft was first, reporting 64 per cent growth on a base that no one outside of Microsoft seems to know - though Forrester is projecting US$10 to $11 billion in 2019.

 Some observers, like former Windows chief Steven Sinofsky, doubt the number can possibly be “impressive” or Microsoft would break out Azure revenue.
 Others speculate that whatever the Azure number is, it likely includes a fair amount of “hybrid cloud” mixture of on-premises and in-the-cloud services.

 Not that it matters.

 Whatever Azure’s numbers, and whatever the AWS numbers (much bigger) or the Google figures (much smaller), the only number that really matters is the overall percentage of IT spending that goes to cloud.

 While that number has historically been comparatively small, it’s set to rise considerably, with the bulk of that spending going to the top three cloud vendors, as a recent Credit Suisse survey of CIOs illuminates.

-AWS, Azure, Google Cloud.
+AWS, Azure, Google Cloud

 Gartner just released an update to its Magic Quadrant for Cloud Infrastructure as a Service, and it’s remarkable how little the venerable analyst firm had to say.
 That’s not intended as a slight on Gartner, but rather an observation of just how little has changed.

 As before, AWS, Microsoft, and Google make it into the Leaders quadrant.
 And as before, everyone else is largely a rounding error.
 For example, Alibaba gets credited as the top cloud in China, but Gartner also points out that “Alibaba Cloud’s financial losses are increasing and may prevent the company from continuing to invest in necessary expansions.”
 Not good.

 Meanwhile, Oracle keeps selling almost entirely to existing Oracle accounts (who presumably can’t escape), with little hope of expanding: “Oracle is unlikely to ever be viewed by the market as a general-purpose provider of integrated IaaS and PaaS offerings.”
 IBM gets much the same treatment.

 Which leaves us with the three leaders.
 Little has changed in Gartner’s assessment of AWS, Microsoft Azure, and Google Cloud.
 AWS, unsurprisingly, gets credited as “the most mature, enterprise-ready provider” and, as such, “enterprises make larger annual financial commitments to AWS” than other cloud providers.

 Microsoft keeps using its enterprise heft to drag Azure into its hitherto on-premises customers, while Google Cloud keeps getting noted for innovative technology (and a seemingly eternal inability to go all-in on enterprise).

-In other words, it’s “as you were” in cloud land, with each passing quarter signaling that, barring some unforeseen event, enterprises will continue to buy from the early leaders and continue to ignore the early laggards.
+In other words, it’s “as you were” in cloud land, with each passing quarter signalling that, barring some unforeseen event, enterprises will continue to buy from the early leaders and continue to ignore the early laggards.

 Buying IT innovation